 Keep it Short And Sweet

 The average person’s attention span is shorter than that of a goldfish, so your newsletter should be concise and to the point.
 This means you must write clear and catchy headlines and get straight to the point in the body of your newsletter.
-If you have something longer to say, consider linking to a blog post or website article.
+Consider linking to a blog post or website article if you have something longer to say.

 Remember, your headline will grab people’s attention and encourage them to read your newsletter.
 As such, write a clear, interesting headline that speaks directly to your target audience.